The personal essay Workshop

 There are currently sections scheduled to meet on:

-Saturday in May TBD from 1 pm to 3 pm EST.
+Saturday, May 2 from 1 pm to 3 pm EST.

 Saturday, June 20 from 1pm to 3pm EST.